LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 If there were to be a scheduling error, then that error would propagate to `handle_error` and `r` would subsequently have the value `3`.

 # Potential future changes
-## bi-directional via
-`via` will become a bi-directional algorithm.
-It will propagate a scheduler upstream as discussed in [@P1898R0].
-It will switch context to the passed scheduler, and allow customization of the returned receiver as discussed above.

 ## when_all's context
 Based on experience in Facebook's codebase, I believe that `when_all` should return a sender that requires an executor-provider and uses forward progress delegation as discussed in [@P1898R0].